mdc1314/OCRTOC_software_package/README.md

 ### Mujoco
 Each time you run `ocrtoc_gym/run.py` script, your agent will be automatically evaluated.
 The score will be written into `ocrtoc_gym/ocrtov_env/result` folder.
 Besides, you can check details for specific tasks in `ocrtoc_gym/ocrtov_env/evaluation` folder.

 In the qualifying phase, we will overwrite `ocrtoc_gym/ocrtov_env` folder.
-Please **do not write your code into this folder**.
+Please **only write your code into `ocrtoc_gym/ocrtoc_agent` folder**.
 And we will overwrite existing parameters in  `agent_config.yml`.
 Please add your parameters below these existing parameters.

 ## Submission